 ...And Justice For All: The Album That Made Me

-- 4 minutes read - 661 wordsIn my early junior high era, Friday nights were for Casa Olé Mexican food at the mall before “20/20”.
+- 6 minutes read - 1067 wordsIn my early junior high era, Friday nights were for Casa Olé Mexican food at the mall before “20/20”.
 Between introversion and awkwardness, I didn’t have a John Hughes social calendar that needed attending to.
 So on Friday nights I really didn’t mind joining the ‘rents and sister for a Combinación Numero Dos and baskets of chips with red sauce.
-Up the mall arm from the restaurant was a Sam Goody.
-On some given Friday, before dinner, I bought “…And Justice For All,” Metallica’s fourth studio album.
-I had seen but 10 seconds of James Hetfield singing “Sanitarium” (from their third magnum opus “Master of Puppets”) on a clip from “MTV news,” and I thought: “I want more of that.”
+Up the mall arm from the restaurant was a Sam Goody music store.
+For my younger generation friends, that’s like Spotify, but for physical media.
+On some given Friday in 1989, before dinner, I bought “…And Justice For All,” Metallica’s fourth studio album.
+I had seen but 4 seconds of James Hetfield singing “Sanitarium” (from their third magnum opus “Master of Puppets”) on a clip from “MTV news,” and I thought: “I want more of that.”

 This was the coolest band ever.